RobertBurrellDonkin/library-management-system/README.md

 * I'll need to get around to documenting the configuration at some stage.
 * Added configuration property to switch auth on and off.
 Added no authentication profile to allow manual and automated testing.
+* Some interesting design decisions around Jwt authenticator.
+Library now parser and validates in a single operation.
+So makes sense to inject the validation key.
+  * I opted to use a domain object for readability.